totemcc/totemcc.github.com/onward2012/onward.md

 To illustrate, Context Free uses the one-way procedural programming model whereas Recursive Drawing uses the two-way constraint model.

 For example, when working with a self-referential rule in Context Free, the programmer can modify the transformation under which the rule calls itself.
 Because the rule is self-referential, this initial transformation gets called on itself iteratively so as to produce different recursive effects.
 The only way to adjust the recursive effects is to adjust the initial transformation.
-However in Recursive Drawing, the programmer can modify a shape *at any depth in the recursion*.
+However in Recursive Drawing, the programmer can modify a shape *at any depth in the recursion* (Figure X).
 This modification then back-propagates to the rule definition which specifies the initial transformation.
 This feature is implemented as a constraint solver (in this case, with a numerical algorithm).

 It is important to note that users intuitively think of the common drag-and-drop convention as a constraint-based operation.
 When the user presses down the mouse button in preparation for dragging, she expects that the mouse pointer and the point she pressed on will remain constrained together.
 So when she moves the mouse, the object she is dragging moves with it.
 Recursive Drawing's constraint model is a generalization of this convention.